cultuurnet/apidocs/projects/uitdatabank/docs/search-api/default-filters.md

 Disabling the default `availableTo` filter will also show results with an `availableTo`-date in the past.
 <!-- theme: info -->

-> Note that when disabling this filter you might get results that are not relevant anymore.
+> When disabling this filter you might get results that are not relevant anymore for event calendars.
 ```
 GET /offers/?availableTo=*
 ```